eagee/FileFinder/README.md

 ![Use case diagram and requriements](/Class.png)

-##### Things I would have tested
+### Tests cases to written
+- CommandLineParser::IsValid - Test return value in the following scenarios:
+  - Ensure that only one command line argument returns false
+  -  Ensure that only two command line arguments returns false
+  - Ensure that three command line arguments with a file name instead of path returns false
+  - Ensure that three command line arguments with a directory that does not exist returns false
+- CommandLineParser::Path - Test that path passed to ctor is returned
+- CommandLineParser::Needles - Test that all needles passed in command line are returned
+- CommandLineParser::ErrorString - Test return values in the following scenarios:
+  - Ensure that only one command line argument returns sample usage
-1. Test that command line arguments can be mocked and verified
+  - Ensure that only two command line arguments returns sample usage
+  - Ensure that three command line arguments with a file name instead of path returns error indicating this
+  - Ensure that three command line arguments with a directory that does not exist returns error indicating this
+- ThreadSafeQueue::Enqueue/ThreadSafeQueue::Dequeue/ThreadSafeQueue::Size - Test that in a multi-threaded scenario deadlocks are avoided and multiple items are successfully added and removed.
+- FilesystemHaystack::FindNeedles - Use mocked object to a generic file system wrapper based on an interface to send mock test data at runtime to FindNeedlesMethod and test:
+  - Test that matching callback is triggered 1..n times for matching patterns
+  - Test that matching callback is triggered 0 times if no matching pattern is found
+  - Test that exit flag in callback triggers cessation of search operation
+  - Test that finished callback is triggered in all scenarios
+- ResultsMonitor::SearchFilesystem - This is another scenario where my overall structure would have needed to include a generic file system wrapper based on an interface to provide mock filesystem data at runtime to child objects, as well as a generic input wrapper based on an interface that could provide mock keyboard input at runtime.
+Standard output could also be redirected for this test.
+  - Test to ensure that when SearchFilesystem was called with no matches that TotalMatches returns 0
+  - Test to ensure that when SearchFilesystem was called with 1..n matches that TotalMatches returns the correct number
+  - Test to ensure that when SearchFilesystem was called that appropriate data is output ~every 5 seconds
+  - Test to ensure that when SearchFilesystem was called that appropriate data is output sooner than 5 seconds if keyboard input is received
+  - Test to ensure that when SearchFilesystem was called that the method terminates when appropriate keyboard input is received

 ### Things I would like to do if I had more time
 1. I may have failed on the Simplicity evaluation criteria.
-My idea of simplicity in user mode development means using at least a couple of basic classes to make reading and mocking easier, employing basic principles without adding excessive complexity (e.g. if there were more variability I might use the strategy pattern / always program to an interface not an implementation).
-I also focused on C++ 17 because the standard provides shared common language that can be understood regardless of platform.
+My idea of simplicity in user mode development means using at least a couple of basic classes to make reading and mocking easier, employing basic principles without adding excessive complexity (e.g. if there were more variability I might been more diligent about SOLID, especially for mocking out interfaces/superclasses).
+It did occur to me that I should have just used plain old modular C to demonstrate driver-level-friendly simplicity.
-2. Having ResultsMonitor::MonitorSearch handle user input feels like a violation of SRP, I'd like to have a better abstraction here.
-3. I made an assumption to leave out Unicode support for this example to save on time, that would never fly in production.
-(I'm pretty sure a language like Japanese would cause failures).
+2. I made an assumption to leave out Unicode support for this example to save on time, that would never fly in production.
-4. I would add translation support once I added unicode support if I felt this tool had a broad target demographic.
+3. There's a potential here to use a *lot* of threads for a large set of search patterns, these could be limited to a pool based on the number of cores on the machine.
-5. I want to research whether there's a more efficient algorithm that would perform better in a single thread (just out of curiosity).
+4. I want to research whether there's a more efficient algorithm than std::boyer_moyer that would perform better within a single thread (just out of curiosity, are we gaining the benefits we hope for with multithreading?).
-6. Exception handling - I'm not really doing much here!
-How would I handle hardware/system errors, and what would be the most elegant way to handle thread exceptions.
-What about an access denied exception if I tried to enumerate the Windows folder?
-(I know we have an assumption that we have access in the project)
+5. Exception handling - I'm not really doing much here!
+How would I handle hardware/system errors, and what would be the most elegant way to handle thread and access exceptions.
-7. Create a C implementation that behaves comparably with the C++ implementation, for fun and just to get back to my C roots :).
-Compare mentally the complexity of each solution and learn from it.
+6. Create a C implementation that behaves comparably with the C++ implementation, and compare.
-8. Abstract directory iteration for mock support and unit testing that doesn't require system integration.
+8. Abstract directory iteration for mock objects and unit testing that doesn't require system integration.
-9. Look into whether we would see better performance only iterating through the filesystem once instead of on each thread
+9. Look into whether we would see better performance only iterating through the filesystem once instead of on each thread.
-10. toLower implementation in ResultsMonitor::MonitorSearch should probably exist in a convenience method or utility class
-11. Purely for fun, I would like to see if the single threaded solution could gather a threshold of file names and run all comparisons at once on a GPU for better performance (I've done similar lookups with malware signature matching in the past and saw a 5x-6x improvement for a single threaded test - this would not be used as a viable example, just something I would do for laughs)
+10. Purely for fun (definitely not production), I would like to see if the single threaded solution could gather a threshold of file names and run all comparisons at once on a GPU for better performance (I've done similar lookups with malware signatures in the past - this would not be used as a viable example, just something I would do for laughs)
+11. ResultsMonitor may violate SRP, hardware input/output should be abstracted
+12. Support for translations of some kind might be beneficial for a wider target demographic.

+## Methodology
+### Purpose
+The methodology for this document is based upon technical use case and domain analysis design, which is ideal for small systems or teams without a product owner (it is not intended to be a long lasting comprehensive design document, but more as a one time thought exercise used to mitigate risk).
+It was selected due it's simplicity, and the power this process has to identify architectural and implementation flaws that would require time consuming refactoring.
+The use case diagram, use cases, and class diagrams act as the first iteration on coding the project.
+The document is not intended for round tripping, and is merely being added here to demonstrate process.

+### Steps
+To better understand this document it's helpful to know what steps are involved in this methodology (at least the simplified version I list here):
+1. Define what the software will do (requirements/features), and how it will be used (use cases) in a use case diagram.
+2. Look for missing features or use cases by linking these elements in the diagram, if there are any that don't link clearly to one another, then a user case or feature should be added (relationships do not need to be 1:1, but relationships need to exist)
+3. Break up these relationships into chunks or "systems", and prioritize them by the risk each system poses to the success of the project (in a project this small, there will really only be one system)
+4. For the most important system of functionality, write all the use cases about how the software will work.
+5. After the use cases have been written, perform, "Domain Analysis" where a class diagram is created based on the nouns and verbs used in the use cases that were written in step 4.
+6. Take the completed class diagram, apply SOLID principles to it (and design patterns if you wish) and write tests and code based on that design *(Note: I skipped the tests based on the requirements for the project, but I do list them above)*
+7. Apply everything that was learned from the steps so far and iterate on the design with the next system of functionality *(note this project was too small for more than one system)*
+8. Once all systems have been designed, this document gets filed away since the actual implementation will be more informative.